Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Dataset Construction

-Motivated by the limitations of the existing benchmark dataset and the potential of complex tables from the WikiTables corpus, we now propose a new benchmark dataset for evaluation of EL and table NER.
+Motivated by the absence of a dataset containing tables which resemble the real-world tables among the existing benchmark datasets and by the potential of the WikiTables corpus \cite{tabel}, we propose a new benchmark dataset consisting of tables with denser information.
+The presented dataset can be used for evaluation of within-table NER and EL.